Hoboneer/surfraw-elvis/README.md

 ### Manual elvi (under `manual-elvi/`)

-These do not need building as they are written manually (hence the name).
+These do not need building as they are written manually (hence the name), or generated once and placed there.
+Note: The manual elvi to install need to be present in `manual-elvi.list`.
-Note: These are not installed by `make install`.